 Now, in the Blogger to WordPress process you have a functional WordPress blog or site with your content imported from your Blogger blog to WordPress.
 Now you’ll want your site looking more appealing by adding a different WordPress theme, create a menu, and add widgets.
 I will only cover the basics here as every WordPress theme has different options, menu and widget areas.
 Want premium themes?
 Check out the list here on our WordPress Tools and Resources page on our site.

 Go to Appearance > Themes.

-Some themes will create a default menu for you showing all your pages or post categories.
-You can control how your menu looks and what it contains.
-Head to Appearance > Menus and click Create Menu.
-If your theme already created one then you won’t see this option, just “Save Menu”.
+Menus are not imported in the Blogger to WordPress import, you’ll need to create one for your site.
+Some WordPress themes will create a default menu for showing your pages or post categories.
+You can control how your site menu looks and its contents.
+Go to “Appearance > Menus” on your site and click Create Menu.
+If your theme already created one you won’t see this option, just Save Menu.

-8.4 WordPress Widgets
+7.4 WordPress Widgets

-9.1 Update Your DNS Server
+8.1 Update DNS Server

 If you didn’t use the temporary domain in moving your blog from Blogger to WordPress (from Step 4), then you can skip this step.